pvspain/learning-powershell-dsc/README.md

 | Compilation            | Generally a programming term, in this case, it refers to the process of turning a DSC configuration file into an MOF file. |
 | Metadata               | Data that describes other data.
 Summarizes basic information about other data in a machine-readable format.                |

+## Push and Pull modes

+The more established CM products available on the market have coalesced into two approaches: **push** and **pull**.
+These refer to the directions and methods used to move information from the place where it is stored to the **target nodes**.

+### Pull

+Most CM products primarily use the *pull* method, which means they rely on **agents** to schedule, distribute, and rectify configurations on *target nodes*,  but have a central **server** that holds configuration information and data.

+The *server* maintains the current state of all the *target* nodes, while the *agent* periodically executes configuration runs on the target nodes.
+This is a simplistic but effective approach, as it enables several highly important features.
+Because the server has the state of every machine:
+- A queryable record of all servers exists.
+- You can see the state of your entire infrastructure.
+- Configuration runs can be executed on demand against a set of nodes or all nodes.

+Popular CM products that primarily use this model are [Puppet][4] and [Chef][5].

+### Push

+[Ansible][6] primarily uses the *push* model, where a single workstation or user calls the *agent* directly.
+The user is solely responsible for scheduling executions and resolving all dependencies that the agent needs.
+It's a loose but flexible network as it allows the agents to operate even if there isn't a central server to report status.
+This is called a *master-less deployment*.

+The benefit of this model largely depends on your specific use cases.
+- Some environments need granularity in scheduling and a high level of control over how and when agents perform actions.
+- They choose when to check for drift, and when to correct drift on a server-to-server basis or an entire environment.
+- Common uses for this approach are test and QA environments, where software configurations change frequently and there is a high expectation of customization.

 [1]: https://mva.microsoft.com/en-US/training-courses/getting-started-with-powershell-desired-state-configuration-dsc-8672?l=ZwHuclG1_2504984382
 [2]: https://www.packtpub.com/networking-and-servers/learning-powershell-dsc-second-edition
 [3]: https://www.packtpub.com/networking-and-servers/windows-server-2016-automation-powershell-cookbook-second-edition